Sand, Sunscreen And ... Sharks! Cape Cod Beach Towns Do More To Keep People Safe

 Video of a predation off Pochet (south of Nauset Beach parking lot) around 5:30 pm last night.
 Submitted to us from an anonymous beachgoer. pic.twitter.com/UTyTUfltVk— Atlantic White Shark Conservancy (@A_WhiteShark) August 25, 2019

 In recent months, Outer Cape towns have been making changes to protect beachgoers from sharks.
-With grant money from the state, many have purchased taller lifeguard chairs to help lifeguards see further offshore and spot sharks or seals.
-Beach entrances have updated shark warning signs which note that sharks hunt seals in shallow water.
-Some beaches have landline emergency phones and first aid kits.
+With grant money from the state, many have purchased taller lifeguard chairs to help lifeguards see farther offshore and spot sharks or seals.
+Beach entrances have updated shark warning signs, which note that sharks hunt seals in shallow water.
+Some beaches have landline emergency phones and first-aid kits.

-At Newcomb Hollow Beach, there's also a new high tech buoy in the water that alerts lifeguards when it detects a tagged shark in the area.
+At Newcomb Hollow Beach, there's also a new high-tech buoy in the water that alerts lifeguards when it detects a tagged shark in the area.

 "We actually are just coming off of a closing right now," says head lifeguard Joey Craven.
 "We had to close for an hour because the buoy pinged at 10:15."